 Late root vegetables still around.
 Comfort food on murky gray December days.
-Could use lamb from shoulder or leg instead of beef.
+Serves 4.

 1 1/2 – 2 lbs. beef chuck or leg of lamb.
 Cut into stew-sized chunks.

 In a large stock pot, brown the meat in stages on all sides in a little olive oil.
 Season each time with garlic powder, ground black pepper, thyme, dash of cayenne to taste.
 Put meat aside in a bowl with drippings after each browning stage.

 Add 1/4 cup chicken broth to the pot to deglaze and pour over the meat in the bowl.

 In the same stock pot, brown chopped veggies, about 1/4 cup each:

 2 cleaned leeks

 Season with oregano, thyme, garlic powder, basil to taste.